I loved you is a reversible text

 We may expect these two modes of perceptions to concern not only reality, but artistic texts as well.

-Accordingly, we can say that Pushkin has in mind two Model readers: the "butterfly on the flower" type reader can be also called a "credulous"; the type of reader who does not "get carried away" may be called "incredulous".
+Accordingly, we can expect to see that Pushkin has in mind two types of implied readers: the "butterfly on the flower" type reader can be also called a "credulous"; the type of reader who does not "get carried away" may be called "incredulous".

-Most likely, a credulous reader in Pushkin's time was a fan of sentimental novels, which create an image of an illusory fair world, where deep heartfelt feelings are a cause for celebration.
-An incredulous reader would look at this sentimental image skeptically.
+Most likely, a credulous reader in Pushkin's time was a fan of sentimental novels.
+An incredulous reader would look at this sentimental sensibilities skeptically.

-(1) Find in the text the devices which act subconsciously to please a credulous reader while leaving an incredulous reader indifferent.
+(1) Find in the text the devices which act to evoke emotions, appeal to the beliefs of a credulous reader, while leaving an incredulous reader indifferent.

-(2) Find anomalies in the text which make the text ambiguous, incongruous for an incredulous reader but could not be noticed without conscious intellectual efforts.
+(2) Find anomalies in the text which make the text ambiguous for an incredulous reader but could not be noticed without conscious intellectual efforts.

 If the search on any step fails, the text may not be reversible.
 If both steps are successful, the first meaning can be derived based on the results of the step (1) and the second meaning shall be based on the results of the step (2).
 If the interpretations contradict each other, the text is reversible.